gnicoleh/hangman_python/README.md

 # hangman_python
-Hangman done using Python ran on a GUI developed with TKinter.
+Hangman done using Python which runs on a GUI developed with TKinter.